johnkaza/front-end-challenge/README.md

 - The project must be a `Single Page Application`
 - Pick your best framework.
 Such as `Angular`, `React` or `Vue`
 - Use [**Steam**](https://store.steampowered.com) store public API. ([Web API Overview](https://partner.steamgames.com/doc/webapi_overview))
 - `Responsive CSS` is a bonus.
-You're free to pick any CSS framework if you'd like to
+You're free to pick any CSS framework you'd like to
-- Follow **Steam** color scheme is a bonus
+- Follow **Steam** color scheme or very similar is a bonus

 ## Features